DJDevon3/CircuitPython/Font Style Demo/README.md

 ![](https://raw.githubusercontent.com/DJDevon3/CircuitPython/main/Font%20Style%20Demo/example_output.png)

 # GUI Design for TFT's
-I've figured out how to create drop shadow and outline font styles using bitmap fonts in circuit python using Adafruit's displayio tilegrid x,y coordinate system.
+I've figured out how to create drop shadow and outline font styles from scratch using Adafruit's displayio tilegrid (x,y) coordinate system.
 This type of font styling is 100% impossible on Arduino with existing graphic libraries.
 This is just one of hundreds of reasons for everyone to port their existing Arduino sketches to circuit python.
-At least when it comes to TFT displays, graphics and UI design, circuit python is far superior to Arduino.
+At least when it comes to TFT displays, graphics and GUI design, circuit python is far superior to Arduino.

 # Bitmap Font Love/Hate Relationship
 Bitmap fonts don't scale up well without pixelation and you cannot scale down a font lower than 1.
 The starting size of a font is the smallest it can get so its extremely